Behind Hagel's ouster, tensions over Syria and Obama's team

 While the White House portrayed Hagel’s abrupt departure as a mutually agreed decision with Obama, the officials described a succession of worsening problems, including most recently Hagel’s arguing for a more defined strategy to combat Islamic State in Iraq and Syria in a leaked memo.

-Removing Hagel allows Obama to bring in new blood as he faces multiple overseas challenges in his final two years in office, including the possibility of America’s first woman defence secretary.
-Michele Flournoy, a former under secretary of defence, is front-runner to replace Hagel.
+Removing Hagel allows Obama to bring in new blood as he faces multiple overseas challenges in his final two years in office, including the possibility of America’s first woman defense secretary.
+Michele Flournoy, a former under secretary of defense, is front-runner to replace Hagel.

 The officials, who spoke on condition of anonymity, said Hagel was frustrated with his inability to influence major questions of U.S. security strategy, including the fight against Islamic State.